Share this page:

 These results reaffirm that utilities are unsure about regulations and need more clarity.
 However, since the EPA’s draft regulations were made public, the 48 percent who answered “regulatory uncertainty” as their greatest hurdle in addressing PFAS might be ready to address that now that the MCLs are out.
 It is expected that while some of this uncertainty will clear up as the proposed federal standards are finalized, UCMR 5 data will result in yet another round of regulatory activity.

-2023 Water Report Contaminants figure 2 image
+Water Report Figure 2

 LCRR Compliance Still a Challenge